 How I chose these wrist guards

 There are loads of different wrist guards on the market but only a few which are specifically designed for snowboarding.
 The difference between snowboard wrist guards and skateboard wrist guards is that the skateboard ones are mainly designed to protect from hard impact of hand on concrete.
-For this reason they often have a large plastic part which protects the heel of your hand and palm.
+For this reason, they often have a large plastic part that protects the heel of your hand and palm.

 The problem with these types of wrist guards is that they can be hard to fit under gloves.